Thinking with Camera: A Unified Multimodal Model for Camera-Centric Understanding and Generation

 \section{Acknowledgment}

-This research is supported by cash and in-kind funding from NTU S-Lab and industry partner(s).
+This study is supported under the RIE2020 Industry Alignment Fund Industry Collaboration Projects (IAF-ICP) Funding Initiative, as well as cash and in-kind contribution from the industry partner(s).
+It is also supported by Singapore MOE AcRF Tier 2 (MOE-T2EP20224-0003).
 We thank Zhouxia Wang, Zongsheng Yue, Haiwen Diao, Zhaoxi Chen, Zhijie Shen, Xiang Li, Qiqi Gong, Edurne Bernal-Berdun, and Koki Maeda for their insightful discussions.
 We thank Xu Song and Juncheng Zhou for their help with the comparison methods.

 \normalem

 {A\arabic{section}} {A\arabic{figure}} {A\arabic{table}}